 The Patent Litigation Law Review: Israel

-Patent litigation in Israel is governed by the Patents Law 5727-1967 (as amended) (the Patents Law), regulations enacted thereunder, as well as by case law and decisions rendered by the courts and the Israeli Patents Registrar (the Registrar).
+Patent litigation in Israel is governed by the Patents Law 5727-1967 (as amended) (the Patents Law) and the regulations enacted thereunder, as well as by case law and decisions rendered by the courts and the Israeli Patents Registrar (the Registrar).

-According to the Patents Law, patent litigation in Israel consists of three main proceedings:
+According to the Patents Law, patent litigation in Israel comprises three main proceedings: